grafana/grafana/docs/sources/datasources/graphite.md

 ### Query variable

 The query you specify in the query field should be a metric find type of query.
-For example, a query like `prod.servers.*` will fill the variable with all possible values that exist in the wildcard position.
+For example, a query like `prod.servers.*` fills the variable with all possible values that exist in the wildcard position.

 The results contain all possible values occurring only at the last level of the query.
 To get full metric names matching the query